 Trained hospice volunteers also play an important role, visiting with patients, providing respite for the family, assisting with errands and other activities, sharing special talents, pet therapy, music therapy, massage therapy and performing clerical duties.

 Medicare, Medicaid, and most commercial insurance provide a hospice benefit for eligible patients that covers the cost of medications, medical equipment and services provided by the hospice team.
-Deaconess VNA staff assists families in evaluating insurance benefits prior to starting hospice services.
+Deaconess Hospice staff assists families in evaluating insurance benefits prior to starting hospice services.
 As a not-for-profit, United Way agency, we also offer additional options for financial assistance for those in need.
 Specifically, Medicare covers the services below.

 Deaconess Hospice Service